algosup/2022-2023-project-5-algorithmics-Team-7/Functional-Specifications.md

 # System architecture

 User Interface: The user interface (UI) is responsible for allowing the user to input the desired formula for the blend, as well as displaying the output results.
-This could be a web-based application or a desktop application.
+This could be a desktop application.

-Formula Database: The formula database stores the different combinations of wines that have been tested and approved by the Cellar Master and her team.

-Tank Management System: The tank management system is responsible for keeping track of the wine stored in each tank, ensuring that tanks are never left partially full or empty, and that wine is not exposed to oxygen.
-This system should also be capable of connecting any tank with any other tank using a system of pumps and pipes.

 Blending Engine: The blending engine is the core component of the system, responsible for calculating the optimal blend based on the input formula and the available wine stored in the tanks.
 It uses algorithms and data structures to find the minimum number of steps to produce the closest result to the input formula.

-Data Analytics and Reporting: This component is responsible for analyzing data collected by the system and generating reports for the Cellar Master and her team.
-The reports could include information such as the number of times each tank has been used, the amount of wine remaining in each tank, and the optimal blend that was produced.

-Security and Authorization: This component is responsible for ensuring that only authorized users can access the system and its data.
-It should include features such as authentication, authorization, and encryption to protect sensitive data.

 Infrastructure: This component includes the hardware and software required to host the system.
 It could be hosted on-premises or in the cloud, depending on the requirements of the organization.